 Have you ever wondered why some recipes are so complicated?
-I read a lot of food blogs, or glance at a lot at least, and sometimes I find myself getting really excited about the featured recipe as I see the first, second or third photo.
-As I see the first picture and I find myself scrolling down the page as fast as I can, my eyes are glued to the screen; I'm in a state of all-out anticipation as I wait to see the first few words of the recipe.
-A long ingredient list, complicated measurements, or too many steps and long prep time will strike those feelings dead, however, and I will have to move my mouse to another tab and click on, hopefully transporting my enthusiasm from this disappointment to another which is more promising.
+I like to read a lot of food blogs (or glance at a lot at least), and I find myself becoming very excited about the featured recipe as I see the first, second or third photo.
+Then I find myself scrolling down the page as fast as I can, my eyes are glued to the screen, in a state of all-out anticipation as I wait to find out the first few ingredients of the recipe.
+A long ingredient list, complicated measurements, or too many steps and long prep time often strike those feelings dead, however, and that will be the end of that recipe.

 All that to say, I love uncomplicated recipes.
-In January, I shared with you my favorite homemade vanilla ice cream.
+In January, I shared with you my favorite vanilla ice cream.
 Now that it's summer, I'm back to cranking out ice cream recipes again.
 As I read other cookbooks and food blogs, however, I notice that most ice cream recipes are too complicated.
-It requires tempering eggs, boiling milk, chilling the mixture for hours, unnecessary amount of churning, etc. Because I don't believe it is healthy to eat heated milk (raw milk is best) and I am not afraid of raw eggs (eggs from good sources shouldn't cause anyone issues), I find a lot of these recipes irksome.
+It requires tempering eggs, boiling milk, chilling the mixture for hours, unnecessary amount of churning, etc. Because I don't believe it is healthy to eat heated milk (raw milk is best) and I am not afraid of raw eggs (eggs from a healthy source shouldn't be worrisome), I find a lot of these recipes annoying.
 The picture may look downright delicious, but I just can't get by the process.
-I'd rather have an ice cream that tastes amazing, made with real ingredients that does not take half a day to put together.
-I believe in nourishing slow food prepared in the traditional manner.
+I'd rather have an ice cream that tastes amazing, made with real ingredients that does not a very long time to put together.

-That being said, here is my homemade vanilla ice cream, updated.
+That being said, here is my homemade vanilla ice cream recipe now updated.
 I've dubbed it french vanilla ice cream this time around because the color, taste and texture remindes me just of a french vanilla version of vanilla.
-French vanilla vs regular vanilla ice cream: french usually uses eggs and has a more custard taste and texture, whereas vanilla and vanilla bean versions are usually less creamy, more icy and have tiny black vanilla bean flecks throughout.
+What's the difference between french vanilla versus regular vanilla ice cream?
+French vanilla uses eggs and has a more custardy taste and texture, whereas vanilla and vanilla bean versions are usually less creamy, more icy, often do not use eggs, and have tiny black vanilla bean flecks throughout.

 2/3 cup raw grassfed organic jersey whole milk